 10. “When’s a good time to follow up with you?”

-A discovery call that fails to fix a follow-up time is a discovery call in vain.
-After a long and hard session of finding out your prospect’s pain points, budget, expectations, and need for your product, you’d want to make sure they stay connected.
+A discovery call that fails to fix a follow-up time is a waste.
+After a long and hard session of finding out your prospect’s pain points, budget, expectations, and need for your product, you’ll want to make sure you stay connected.

 Leave Nothing Unsaid